LostTrainDude/zfrag/README.md

 Examples being: initial values for some variables, Button Events and Graphics, AudioClips.

+### Resolution
+The game forces a 640x400 resolution and makes use of the [2D Pixel Perfect package](https://blogs.unity3d.com/2019/03/13/2d-pixel-perfect-how-to-set-up-your-unity-project-for-retro-8-bits-games/)

 ### Font
 I only used `TextMeshPro` components.
 The Atlas for the specific font I used (PxPlus_IBM_VGA9) has been set up in such a way to include all of the "special" characters (i.e. Block Elements to represent sectors) I needed.